Iran announces a new nuclear enrichment site after UN watchdog censure

 Thursday's resolution follows the IAEA's so-called "comprehensive report" that was circulated among member states last weekend.
 In the report, the U.N. nuclear watchdog said that Iran's cooperation with the agency has "been less than satisfactory" when it comes to uranium traces discovered by agency inspectors at several locations in Iran.

-One of the sites became known publicly in 2018, after Israeli Prime Minister Benjamin Netanyahu revealed it at the United Nations and called it a clandestine nuclear warehouse hidden at a rug-cleaning plant.
+One of the sites became known publicly in 2018 after Netanyahu revealed it at the United Nations and called it a clandestine nuclear warehouse hidden at a rug-cleaning plant.
 Iran denied this, but in 2019, IAEA inspectors detected the presence of uranium traces there as well as at two other sites.

 Iran's President Masoud Pezeshkian, who campaigned on reaching out to the West, struck a harder line after the IAEA vote.